 The rapid increase of dielectric strength of the medium can be achieved either deionization of particles in the space between contacts or sweeping them away and replacing them by unionized particles.

 Restriking Voltage | Recovery Voltage | RRRV

-Electrically a power system is an oscillatory network.
-Therefore, on interruption of fault current a high frequency of transient voltage appears across the breaker contacts and it is caused by the rapid distribution of energy between the magnetic and electric fields associated with the plant and transmission lines of the power system.
-This transient voltage is known as restriking voltage.
+Restriking voltage: Electrically a power system is an oscillatory network.
+Therefore, on the interruption of fault current a high frequency of transient voltage appears across the breaker contacts and it is caused by the rapid distribution of energy between the magnetic and electric fields associated with the plant and transmission lines of the power system.
+This transient voltage is known as the restriking voltage.